Together in Christ: 'Make Me Clean' — Psalm 51:9-10

 Today's Prayer

-Father, open my eyes to my sins instead of scandalizing the sins of others.
+Father, open my eyes to my own sins instead of my scandalizing the sins of others.
 Reveal the rebellious places in my heart and enable me to partner with the Holy Spirit in eradicating that rebelliousness from my heart.
-Thank you, Lord Jesus, for cleansing me at Your cost and presenting me to the Father as a holy, blameless, and pure child.
+Thank You, Lord Jesus, for cleansing me at Your cost and presenting me to the Father as a holy, blameless, and pure child.
 I pledge to You, Lord Jesus, that I do not take the cost of my forgiveness lightly.
 Amen.

 Related Scripture Readings